The South West Coastal Path

 Golfing in Devon

 Enjoy a golf holiday, with a range of beautiful golf courses to choose from in the local area, including The Warren Golf Club an 18 hole links course (right here in Dawlish Warren), Teignmouth, Dainton Park, Teign Valley, East Devon, Stover, Exeter Golf & Country Club and many others.
-There are driving range and 9 hole courses at Exminster, and a basic 9 hole course in Starcross
+There are driving range and a decent 9 hole course at Exminster, and a basic 9 hole course in Starcross

 For family cycling holidays, Dawlish Warren is the perfect base, with designated cycle paths around the entire Exe estuary.
 A map of the cycle route can be found here.
 For an overview The Exe Estuary Explorer has information on cycling, walking or taking local transport around the Estuary.